chbrown/lexing/README.md

     ];

     var tokenizer = new lexing.Tokenizer(rules);
-    var input = lexing.BufferIterator.fromString("'It wasn't at all my fault', I cried.");
+    var input = new lexing.StringIterator("'It wasn't at all my fault', I cried.");
     var output = tokenizer.map(input);

     do {